-• an individual who, for United States federal income tax purposes, is treated as a citizen or resident of the United States,

-- a corporation, partnership or other entity created in or under the laws of the United States or any state thereof, - an estate the income of which is subject to United States federal income taxation regardless of its source, or - a trust if either (i) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons (within the meaning of the Internal Revenue Code of 1986, as amended) have the authority to control all substantial decisions of the trust, or (ii) it was in existence on August 20, 1996, on and before which date it was properly treated as a "United States person" under United States federal tax law as then in effect, and it validly elected to continue to be so treated.
+- an individual who, for United States federal income tax purposes, is treated as a citizen or resident of the United States, - a corporation, (or any other entity treated as a corporation for United States federal income tax purposes) created in or under the laws of the United States or any state thereof or the District of Columbia. - an estate the income of which is subject to United States federal income taxation regardless of its source, or - a trust if either (i) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons (within the meaning of the Code) have the authority to control all substantial decisions of the trust, or (ii) it was in existence on August 20, 1996, on and before which date it was properly treated as a "United States person" under United States federal tax law as then in effect, and it validly elected to continue to be so treated.